HeardLibrary/digital-scholarship/script/python/json.md

 ```

 Notes:
 - Notice how the triple single-quote was used to create a multi-line string that includes the newlines as part of the string.
-Since newlines and spaces are ignored whitespace in JSON, the `.loads()` method has no problem with them and the multi-line string is easier for us to read.
+Since newlines and spaces are ignored whitespace in JSON, the `loads()` function has no problem with them and the multi-line string is easier for us to read.
-- In the dictionary that results from the `.loads()` method, we can refer to values by the key string.
+- In the dictionary that results from the `loads()` function, we can refer to values by the key string.
 - Since the value of the `name` key is a list, we have to include an index number in second set of square brackets to refer to the value that we want.

-The json module has a `.dumps()` method that works in the reverse direction: it turns a data structure composed of dictionaries and lists into a JSON string that can be saved in a file or used in some other way.
+The json module has a `dumps()` function that works in the reverse direction: it turns a data structure composed of dictionaries and lists into a JSON string that can be saved in a file or used in some other way.

 **Try this**